-Victoria Dagostino@urmc.rochester.edu
+Pam LaDuke@URMC.Rochester.edu

-The NGP Director oversees the administration and day-to-day activities of the NGP and is assisted by the Graduate Program Coordinator.
+The NGP Director oversees the administration and day-to-day activities of the NGP and is assisted by the Associate Director and Graduate Program Administrator.
 Three committees comprised of faculty and student representatives participate in the administration of the program.
-The NGP Admissions Committee recruits students to the NGP and is made up of faculty representing a broad range of neuroscience disciplines.
+The NGP Admissions Committee recruits' students to the NGP and is made up of faculty representing a broad range of neuroscience disciplines.
 The NGP Steering Committee is made up of faculty with demonstrated interest and expertise in graduate education.
+The

-The Steering Committee is charged with making decisions on the general policies, qualifying exams, curricula, and faculty membership of the NGP.
+Steering Committee is charged with making decisions on the general policies, qualifying exams, curricula, and faculty membership of the NGP.
 The NGP Executive Committee is comprised of administrative leaders in neuroscience and acts to guide major policy changes and to represent the program at the institutional level.